Janet McCalman: Career

 McCalman returned to the University of Melbourne in 1993 on a four-year Australian Research Council Fellowship.
 Since then she has fulfilled many roles within that university.
 Firstly she became a Senior Lecturer in the Centre for Health and Society.
 In 2000 she was appointed Reader in the History and Philosophy of Science at the same centre.
 She was appointed Professor in Public Health in 2003.
 Her work since 2011 has been at the Centre for Health and Society, in the Melbourne School of Population and Global Health.

 McCalman gave the third Sir John Quick Bendigo Lecture in 1996.
 She spoke on "Towns and Gowns : The Humanities and the Community".
 La Trobe University established this annual lecture in recognition of Quick's work towards Federation and election as Bendigo's first Federal Member of Parliament.

 Frank Moorhouse, in his 2004 Griffith Review essay, "Welcome back Bakunin – Life chances in Australia: some notes of discomfort", referred to McCalman's 1993 book, Journeyings as "classic study of privilege".
 By analysing the individuals in the Australian Who's Who 1998, McCalman showed that private schools dominated, that the "old boys club" prevailed.

 Personal life

-McCalman received her PhD at ANU in 1976 and married the publisher Al Knight (1924-2013) on 15 December 1978, with whom she had two children: Nicholas (1981) and Imogen (1985).
+McCalman received her PhD at ANU in 1976 and married the publisher Al Knight (1924-2013) on 15 December 1978, with whom she had two children.
 Knight's first book at Hyland House was Wendy Lowenstein's significant work of social history, Weevils in the Flour.